AUA Advocacy Communications

 - Advocate to ensure access to telehealth services as an alternative health care delivery model in urology to address access to care and health care equity.

 - Improve healthcare outcomes through the preservation of access for all treatment options for urologic disease states.

 - Advocate for the full spectrum of prostate cancer care including, research, US Preventive Services Task Force (USPSTF) reforms, PSA screenings, and treatments for all patients.

 - Address the needs of the urological workforce to maintain the longevity of and expand the profession while strengthening patient access and health equity.

 - Promote and protect funding for urologic research including disparities in urologic care and patient access.

-- Preserve the appropriate use of the in-office ancillary services exception (IOASE) to the Stark Law and work to remove barriers that prevent urologists from participating in value-based payment models.
+- Preserve the appropriate use of the in-office ancillary services exception (IOASE) to the Stark Law.

-The AUA 2020 legislative priorities will serve as a guide for the AUA's advocacy efforts at both the state and federal levels, but do not limit or restrict the policy issues the AUA may consider.
+The AUA's legislative priorities serve as a guide for the AUA's advocacy efforts at both the state and federal levels, but do not limit or restrict the policy issues the AUA may consider.
 For more information or to learn how to become involved, contact the Legislative & Political Affairs Department at legislativeaffairs@AUAnet.org.